ROCm/rocBLAS/docs/source/handle_stream_device.rst

     if(rocblas_set_stream(handle, stream) != rocblas_status_success) return EXIT_FAILURE;

-If the user created a non-default stream, it is the user's responsibility to destroy it when the user has completed using it with:
+If the user created a non-default stream, it is the user's responsibility to synchronize the non-default stream before destroying it:

 ::

+    // Synchronize the non-default stream before destroying it if(hipStreamSynchronize(stream) != hipSuccess) return EXIT_FAILURE;

     if(hipStreamDestroy(stream) != hipSuccess) return EXIT_FAILURE;